spimta/database-system-online-cd-store-project/README.md

 THE URL of the project: http://www-cs.ccny.cuny.edu/~liny2353/proj2/menu.php The assignment includes:

-1. Task 1.pdf has the E/R diagram
+1. ER_Diagram.pdf has the E/R diagram
-2. Task 2.txt has the SQL statement converted from E/R diagram to create the relations.
+2. create_table.txt has the SQL statement converted from E/R diagram to create the relations.
 3. 13 php files:

 * menu.php is basically the menu of the program